turingschool/backend-curriculum-site/module2/lessons/authentication.md

 - We have our form set up to take in the information that we want to create our user object with (username and password).

+- Our tests will now complain about an `uninitialized constant UsersController::User`.
+Remember this means this class can't be found whether through routing or because it doesn't exist yet.

-- Our tests will now complain because we have set up an object called `@user = User.new` but that object does not exist in our database.
+Why are we getting this error?
+We have set up an object called `@user = User.new` but that object does not exist in our database!
 If we follow this error, we can add our `user` model and then run the tests again.

 ```ruby
 #models/user.rb